Medically Reviewed By

 - Since a pericardiocentesis involves the heart and surrounding tissues, doctors will carefully monitor the blood pressure, pulse and cardiac function of the patient before, during and after the procedure.

-- Drug-free alternatives can be a helpful addition to managing pain symptoms associated with mesothelioma.
+- Drug-free alternatives can be a helpful addition to managing pain symptoms and side effects associated with mesothelioma.

-- Physical therapy can help to improve mobility, reduce stiffness, and strengthen muscles, which can help reduce pain.
+- Physical therapy can help to improve mobility, reduce stiffness, and strengthen muscles, which can provide a reduction in pain.

 - Massage therapy can help relax muscles and reduce tension, which can also help alleviate pain.

-- Acupuncture stimulates points that are said to stimulate nerves, muscles and connective tissue.
+- Acupuncture stimulates points that stimulate nerves, muscles and connective tissue.
 This stimulation can boost the body’s natural painkillers and endorphins.

-Managing mesothelioma pain is an essential part of planning a patient’s mesothelioma treatment.
+Managing mesothelioma pain is an essential part of mesothelioma treatment plans.
 Pain management should be used with every type and stage of mesothelioma.
 Effective pain management is crucial in improving the quality of life and coping with mesothelioma symptoms and the disease process.

 Frequently Asked Questions About Mesothelioma Pain Management